Conjugal visit: France

 In France, inmates are permitted conjugal visits.
 Visits last up to 72 hours and take place in mini-apartments consisting of two small rooms, a kitchen and a dining area.

 Germany

 Germany allows prisoners and their spouses or partners to apply for conjugal visits.
 Those who are approved are allowed unsupervised visits so that prisoners can preserve intimate bonds with their partners.
-However, prisoners are searched before being allowed a visit.
+Prisoners are to be searched before being allowed a visit.
 In 2010, an inmate murdered his girlfriend and attempted suicide during a visit, leading to additional criticism of the lax security in German prisons.

 Hong Kong

 Hong Kong does not permit conjugal visits.

 India

 In 2015, the Punjab and Haryana High Court held that the right of married convicts and jail inmates to have conjugal visits or artificial insemination for pregnancy was a fundamental right.
+In January 2018, the Madras High Court allowed a two-week conjugal visit to an inmate serving a life term in Tamil Nadu prison for the "purpose of procreation".

+In October 2022, Punjab became the first state in India to allow conjugal visits to prisoners.
+According to a senior official, this decision was taken to keep the stress levels of inmates under control and ensure their re-entry into society, and this also fulfills a basic biological need.
+Under this scheme, prisoners who exhibited good conduct would be allowed to spend two hours in private with their spouses after every two months.
+Some categories of prisoners are kept out of this program, which includes high-risk prisoners, terrorists, gangsters and those imprisoned for domestic violence, child abuse and sexual crimes.
+Moreover, both spouses must be free from infectious diseases like HIV, STDs and tuberculosis, to avail this program.

 Ireland

 Ireland does not allow conjugal visits.
 Marie and Noel Murray, an anarchist married couple imprisoned for a 1976 murder, lost a 1991 appeal for conjugal rights.
 The Supreme Court ruled that the Constitutional right to beget children within marriage was suspended while a spouse was lawfully imprisoned.